The best Verizon MVNO carriers: our top picks

 Reasons to avoid

 Visible deserves to be on just about any list of alternative carriers, since it's one of the best options in the market.
 Fully owned and operated by Verizon, it's quite a unique carrier that handles everything through its mobile app or website, rather than requiring you to walk into a retail store to get started with your new wireless service.
-This includes making an account, paying bill(s), and everything else.
+This includes creating your account, paying bill(s), and everything else.

 Best perks